pythonforalayman/pythonforalayman.github.io/_posts/2017-03-03-sqlalchemy.markdown

 As you can see, you can mix and match setting different values through the class constructor and through properties of the object itself.
 This is useful if you need to perform logic on different values before you commit the account to the database.

+**Note**: These new accounts do not exist in our database yet - they're only in memory!

 ***